This post may contain affiliate links. Please read my disclosure.

 - ½ onion cut in half and sliced about ¼” thick

 - 2 tablespoons aquafaba or olive oil*

 - ¾ cup raw cashews soaked in water for 8 hours if you don’t have a high powered blender like a Vitamix

 - ½ cup hot vegetable broth

 - salt to taste

-- Preheat oven to 450F.
-Spread broccoli and onion evenly on a rimmed baking sheet lined with parchment paper and drizzle with 2 tablespoons of olive oil and salt and pepper to taste.
+- Preheat oven to 425F.
+Spread broccoli and onion evenly on a rimmed baking sheet lined with parchment paper and drizzle with 2 tablespoons of aquafaba or olive oil and salt and pepper to taste.
 Toss to combine.
 Roast for 15 minutes, stir and roast for another 8-10 minutes, or until broccoli is charred and slightly crispy.

 - While the broccoli is roasting start the quinoa.
 In a medium saucepan add the quinoa and 2 cups vegetable broth.
 Bring to a boil, then reduce the heat to a simmer, cover and cook for 15 minutes.
 Turn off the heat and let sit until ready to use.
 Fluff with a fork right before serving.